Getting Started

 help [command] display help for command

-Run yarn dev to start the development service, and the browser will automatically open the documentation homepage.
+Run yarn dev to start the development server; the browser will automatically open the documentation homepage.

 doom dev -h